 Consequently, it is built using Open Source technologies and is freely available for use.
-This quality eventually makes it a first choice of every tester doing load or performance testing.
+This quality eventually makes it the first choice of every tester doing load or performance testing.
 Also, its creator wrote it using Java and used XML as the input/output format.
-Both these technologies are industry standards and platform independent.
+Both these technologies are industry standards and platform-independent.

-JMeter is a tool which can extend itself beyond your expectations.
-Like for performance testing, it lets you spawn as many numbers of tests as required by creating runtime threads.
-Also, it has a large plugin development community which delivers state-of-the-art JMeter extensions.
+JMeter is a tool that can extend itself beyond your expectations.
+As for performance testing, it lets you spawn as many numbers of tests as required by creating runtime threads.
+Also, it has a large plugin development community that delivers state-of-the-art JMeter extensions.
 These plugins are pretty useful in scaling up its functionality.

-Next, you would concede that no amount of automation or performance testings can decimate the need of real manual testing.
+Next, you would concede that no amount of automation or performance testing can decimate the need for real manual testing.
 So, here is a list of posts related to QA interview questions.
-Each one of them is super useful for QA Engineer.
+Each one of them is super useful for QA engineers.

 Q-1.
 What is JMeter?
 What are the other applications that can be tested using JMeter?

 Ans.
-Apache JMeter is an open source software.
-It is 100% pure Java desktop application designed to load test functional behavior and measure performance of the client/server applications.
+Apache JMeter is an open-source software.
+It is a 100% pure Java desktop application designed to load-test functional behavior and measure the performance of the client/server applications.